stlab/libraries/libraries/channel/stlab_receiver.md

     declaration: |
         template <typename T>
         class receiver
     description: This class implements the receiving part of a CSP channel.
 Each receiver has an attached process that gets executed when a value is send through the sender into the channel.
-This attached process must either be an n-ary function object - n depends on the number of attached upstream receiver - or it must of a type that implements an await() and yield() method.
+This attached process must either be an n-ary function object - n depends on the number of attached upstream receiver - or it must of a type that implements an `await()` and `yield()` method.
+    TODO: Split
+    TODO: Error handling
+    TODO: Move only types

     member-types:
       - type: value_type
         definition: T